AdobeDocs/commerce-business-intelligence.en/help/mbi/best-practices/declutter-account.md

 ---
-title: Decluttering your Magento BI Account
+title: Decluttering your MBI Account
 zendesk_id: 360016730171
 ---

-Whether you’ve been with Magento BI for 6 months or 6 years, maintaining a tidy account is paramount to your organization getting the most out of the platform.
-Over time, it’s natural for there to be users, dashboards, reports, metrics, and columns that are no longer needed.
+Whether you have been with MBI for 6 months or 6 years, maintaining a tidy account is paramount to your organization getting the most out of the platform.
+Over time, it's natural for there to be users, dashboards, reports, metrics, and columns that are no longer needed.
 Perhaps you created a report for one-time use and forgot about it, or a user who left your company never had his or her account deactivated.

-In conjunction with [standardized, clear naming for all elements](../best-practices/naming-elements.md)) of your Magento BI account, the account audit steps below will help you reduce the clutter and unnecessary analyses for your users.
+In conjunction with [standardized, clear naming for all elements](../best-practices/naming-elements.md)) of your MBI account, the account audit steps below will help you reduce the clutter and unnecessary analyses for your users.
 One additional benefit includes [potentially faster update cycles](../best-practices/reduce-update-cycle-time.md).

 ## Step 1: Identify Your Non-Active Users

-The first step in cleaning up your account is to deactivate the accounts of your non-active users, such as people who have left the company or no longer use Magento BI in their current roles.
+The first step in cleaning up your account is to deactivate the accounts of your non-active users, such as people who have left the company or no longer use MBI in their current roles.

 You can do this by clicking your company\'s name in the top-right corner of the top navigation bar, then selecting **Manage Users**.
 Next, select the user you want to deactivate, and click the **Deactivate User** button.
 Note that you need [Admin permissions](../administrator/user-management/user-management.md) to do this.

 {:.bs-callout-warning}
 Deactivating a user will also remove the charts, dashboards, and other assets created by that user.
-If you want to preserve these assets, reach out to the Magento BI [support](../getting-started/support.md) team before deactivating the user.
+If you want to preserve these assets, reach out to the MBI [support](../getting-started/support.md) team before deactivating the user.
 Support can help you transfer these assets to another user.

 ### Reactivate a User